AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

 - Walking - the creature can move on solid ground without issue, and on top of semi-solid ground as if it were difficult terrain.
 - Flying - the creature can move freely mid-air without issue.

-    - Default - The creature uses minimal effort to fly, and only falls to the ground when it wishes to or when it becomes unconscious or its movement speed drops to 0.
+    - Default - The creature uses minimal effort to fly, and only [[Damage and Death#Fall Damage|falls]] to the ground when it wishes to or when it becomes unconscious or its movement speed drops to 0.
     - (Levitating) - The creature can't be made to fall without it willing to.
     - (Active) - The creature falls to the ground in the end of its turn.
 It may attempt an Acrobatics (Dexterity) check to not fall prone.
 - Burrowing - the creature may move through solid ground without issue, and through semi-solid ground as if it were difficult terrain.